The significant impact of the COVID-19 pandemic is being felt in all corners of the world.

 7. Digitally Connecting Employees

-While a large part of creating a great employee experience comes from the actions of the organisation, the other key component is the actions of the other employees.
+While a large part of enhancing the employee experience comes from the actions of the organisation, the other key component is the actions of the other employees.

 A crisis can bring out the worst in people (panic-buying by healthy individuals preventing supplies for the most vulnerable in our society), but it can also bring out the best in people.